ddev/ddev.com/src/content/blog/2023-review.md

 We gather usage information via Amplitude from people who opt in; we don't know what percentage of users opt in.

-Our current breakdown for v1.22.0+ is shown here, about 10,000 weekly users:
+Our current breakdown for v1.22.0+ is shown here, about 10,000 weekly users, about doubling in the past year.

 ![Amplitude Stats 2024-02-29](/public/img/blog/2024/02/ddev-usage-pie-chart-20240229.png)